allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 Sequential Model-based Optimization (SMBO) is an approach that iterates between fitting a model and making choices which configuration to investigate in the next trial.
-For example, [Tree-structured Parzen Estimator (TPE)](https://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization) was proposed as the one example of SMBO algorithm, which shows the performance over random search.
+For example, [Tree-structured Parzen Estimator (TPE)](https://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization) was proposed as an example SMBO algorithm, which shows better performance than random search.

 </exercise>